yuroitaki/tlsn/notary-server/README.md

 ## ⚠️ Notice

 This crate is currently under active development and should not be used in production.
-Expect bugs and regular major breaking changes.
+Expect bug and regular major breaking changes.

 ---
 ## Running the server